 Due dates in class schedule.

-Brent Atkinson, Pragmatic Experiential Therapy for Couples (PET
+Brent Atkinson, Pragmatic Experiential Therapy for Couples (PET-C)

 Brent Atkinson is an effective couple counselor.
 His strength is pulling together learning about couple counseling and developing useful resources for helping couples.
 You will see John Gottman, Dick Schwartz, Sue Johnson and Jack Panksepp acknowledged and used in his work.
 Your tasks in Atkinson’s work include portions of his book and center around his treatment process and the resources that he has for couples.
 You will read about his approach in his book on Emotional Intelligence and focus on how he applies it in his application-focused couple workbook.